Momo-co/Forum-web/README.md

 ![](images/ERD.png)

 I then decided to change it since I realised that there was no longer going to have a user log-in feature in the application.
+I found out about this on 13/07/2021 after a one-to-one meeting with Olver Nichols.
+A user profile and user login details would no longer be required, therefore I decided to get rid of the entity on that day.

 For the new entity relationship digram I decided to remove the user entity and its relationships towards other entities.
 This means that any user can use the app without any sign-up or registration.
 ![](images/newERD.png)